jlduan/fba/docs/tutorials/cellplex/SC3_v3_NextGem_DI_CellPlex_Jurkat_Raji_10K_Multiplex/tutorial.rst

    :width: 350px
    :align: center

 As for read 2, based on the per base content, it suggests that bases 0-14 are feature barcodes (CMOs, 15 bp).
 Bases 15-36 are constant and we can almost read the bases (``GCTCACCTATTAGCGGCTAAGG``).
 They are actually `Capture Sequence 2`_.
 The next 12 bases are UMIs, and followed by 16-base cell barcodes.
-Bases 37-54 are reverse complement of the read 1 base content.
+Bases 37-54 are reverse complement to the read 1.
 The size of the CellPlex library is relatively small, read 2 has also sequenced through part of the Nextera Read 1 sequencing primer (constant, bases 55-79).
-Actually, read 1 is not needed, read 2 has cell barcodes, UMIs and CMOs, all the info we needed for demultiplexing.
+Actually, Read 1 is not needed, read 2 has cell barcodes, UMIs and CMOs, all the info we needed for demultiplexing.
 Theoretically, we could utilize the cell barcodes and UMIs on both reads to account for PCR, sequencing errors to further improve demultiplexing accuracy.

 .. _`Capture Sequence 2`: https://assets.ctfassets.net/an68im79xiti/6G2iPa3N9L3ZtsSCJlR3yO/dd9e4749ebb7f7894f193db1ddd148bb/CG000388_ChromiumNextGEMSingleCell3-v3.1_CellMultiplexing_RevB.pdf